Christian views on slavery: Old Testament

 Historically, slavery was not just an Israelite phenomenon, as slavery was practiced in other ancient societies, such as Egypt, Babylonia, Greece and Rome.
 Slavery was an integral part of ancient commerce, taxation, and temple religion.

 In the book of Genesis, Noah condemns Canaan (son of Ham) to perpetual servitude: "Cursed be Canaan!
 The lowest of slaves will he be to his brothers" (Genesis 9:25).
 T. David Curp notes that this episode has been used to justify racialized slavery, since "Christians and even some Muslims eventually identified Ham's descendants as black Africans".
 This is widely regarded as a misinterpretation today.
 Anthony Pagden argued that "This reading of the Book of Genesis merged easily into a medieval iconographic tradition in which devils were always depicted as black.
-Later pseudo-scientific theories would be built around African skull shapes, dental structure, and body postures, in an attempt to find an unassailable argument—rooted in whatever the most persuasive contemporary idiom happened to be: law, theology, genealogy, or natural science—why one part of the human race should live in perpetual indebtedness to another."
+Later pseudo-scientific theories would be built around African skull shapes, dental structure, and body postures, in an attempt to find an unassailable argument - rooted in whatever the most persuasive contemporary idiom happened to be: law, theology, genealogy, or natural science - why one part of the human race should live in perpetual indebtedness to another."

 The Canaanites settled in Canaan, rather than Africa, where Ham's other sons, Cush and Put, are considered to have most likely settled by those who believe that they were real historical figures.
 Noah's curse only applied to Canaan, and according to biblical commentator, Gleason L. Archer, this curse was fulfilled when Joshua conquered Canaan in 1400 BC.
 Although there is considerable doubt about the nature and extent of the conquest described in the early chapters of the book of Joshua, the post-Flood story did supply a rationale for the subjugation of the Canaanites.
 It is possible that the naming of 'Canaan' in the post-Flood story is itself a reflection of the situation of warfare between peoples in the time when the written form of the story took shape.
-Due to Canaanites being identified as Ethiopian, it was presumed that this curse was towards all African Americans.
+Due to Canaanites being identified as Ethiopian, it was presumed that this curse was towards all Africans.

 Some forms of servitude, customary in ancient times, were condoned by the Torah.
 Hebrew legislation maintained kinship rights (Exodus 21:3, 9, Leviticus 25:41, 47–49, 54, providing for Hebrew indentured servants), marriage rights (Exodus 21:4, 10–11, providing for a Hebrew daughter contracted into a marriage), personal legal rights relating to physical protection and protection from breach of conduct (Exodus 21:8, providing for a Hebrew daughter contracted into a marriage, Exodus 21:20–21, 26–27, providing for Hebrew or foreign servants of any kind, and Leviticus 25:39–41, providing for Hebrew indentured servants), freedom of movement, and access to liberty.